 You may only subtract those items for which statutory authority exists.
 Without such authority, you cannot take a subtraction.
-You may not subtract any amount which is allocable to income excluded from your Arizona income.
 If you have any questions concerning subtractions from income, call one of the numbers listed on page 1 of these instructions.